CrystalMorris/MVPortfolio/personal-projects/Readme.md

 ## Competencies

-Add the job codes and outcome
-ex:

 ### JF 1.1
-- Knows all stages of the software development life cycle (what each stage contains, including the inputs and outputs
++ Knows all stages of the software development life cycle (what each stage contains, including the inputs and outputs
 ### JF 1.6
-- Shows curiosity to the business context in which the solution will be used, displaying an inquisitive approach to solving the problem.
++ Shows curiosity to the business context in which the solution will be used, displaying an inquisitive approach to solving the problem.
 This includes the curiosity to explore new opportunities, and techniques; the tenacity to improve methods and maximise performance of the solution; and creativity in their approach to solutions.
 ### JF 1.7
-- Demonstrates creativity and tenacity in their approach to solutions and the methods used to come to a solution for example, sees the task through to the end by devising new solutions and despite obstacles and problems along the way.
++ Demonstrates creativity and tenacity in their approach to solutions and the methods used to come to a solution for example, sees the task through to the end by devising new solutions and despite obstacles and problems along the way.
 ### JF 3.1
 + Knows how to design software approaches and patterns, to identify reusable solutions to commonly occurring problems
 ### JF 3.2